Traveling Tips for Your Dog: Enjoying Adventures Together

-“Dogs are not our whole life, but they make our life whole.” -Unknown
+“Dogs are not our whole life, but they make our life whole.”

 After nine years without a dog in our home, we were excited to welcome Pepper, our sweet Miniature Schnauzer.
 Of course, as avid travelers, our desire was to teach little Pepper to love traveling so we could take her with us.

-It turns out that she loves to go, much to our relief and these were some of the efforts we made to make her comfortable and helped her to enjoy traveling.
+It turns out that she loves to go, much to our relief, and these were some of the efforts we made to make her comfortable and helped her to enjoy traveling.

 Start early, go often